cncf/devstats.archive/README.md

 - This is a `fetcher` equivalent, differences are that it reads from GitHub archive instead of GitHub API and writes to Postgres instead of MySQL
 - It saves ALL data from GitHub archives, so we have all GitHub structures fully populated.
 See [Database structure](https://github.com/cncf/gha2db/blob/master/README.ruby.md).
 - We have all historical data from all possible GitHub events and summary values for repositories at given points of time.
-- The idea is to divide all data into two categories: const and variable.
+- The idea is to divide all data into two categories: `const` and `variable`.
 Const data is a data that is not changing in time, variable data is a data that changes in time, so `event_id` is added as a part of this data primary key.
 - Table structure, `const` and `variable` description can be found in [Ruby version readme](https://github.com/cncf/gha2db/blob/master/README.ruby.md)
 - The program can be parallelized very easy (events are distinct in different hours, so each hour can be processed by other CPU), POC uses 48 CPUs on cncftest.io.